 It's easier and less expensive to own stocks or ETFs than physical silver, even though they are more liquid than those that really shine.
 Even so, owning bullion means that you have no counterparty risk (with a stock exchange or company, for example), although the investment depends solely on you for safekeeping.
 At first glance, buying an exchange-traded fund backed by ingots seems harmless.
 An ETF (or ETN, publicly traded promissory note) is a security that tracks an index, sector, commodity, or other asset, but that can be bought or sold like a stock.

+For those looking for the best self directed IRA for gold, an ETF backed by gold bullion is a great option.
 The bottom line is that ETFs don't insulate you from the risks inherent to the financial system.
 They are not a substitute for directly owned physical gold and silver ingots.
 On the question of whether to own physical gold or not.
 ETF or physical silver stocks versus.

 ETF stocks, we strongly recommend that you avoid ETFs. .
 The fund contains unencumbered and fully allocated silver ingots stored in vaults of the Royal Canadian Mint that are insured and audited.
 The spot price of silver cannot be used as an indicator for physical ingots because it does not include the cost of carrying.